Baon2024/academic-pdf-translator-tool/README.md

 in order to translate pdfs, you need to open another terminal and cd src, cd backend, then: uvicorn server:app --reload --host 127.0.0.1 --port 3001

+add a .env file in the /backend folder, with your HF api token, in the format: HF_TOKEN=xxxxxxxx